klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.Contract.md

 ---
 description: >-
-  caver-js APIs related to smart contracts.
+  A caver-js object used to interact with a smart contract.
 ---

 # caver.klay.Contract